Addithor/SonosRemote/README.md

    - Automatically detects the Raspberry Pi's local IP address to interact with the Sonos HTTP API.

 6. **Sonos HTTP API Server runs on the PI**:
-   - Uses Systemd Service to run the python script and the Sonos HTTP API.
+   - Uses cron service to run the python script and the Sonos HTTP API.

 ---